-J Sound Services follows the AIA (American Institute of Architects) design-build method for project delivery.
+J Sound Services, a Solotech Company, follows the AIA (American Institute of Architects) design-build method for project delivery.
 With this method of delivery - we minimize risk for the project Owner as we are a single point of responsibility for the project.
 While at the same time we deliver our projects more cost-effectively, efficiently and in a more timely manner.
 The following describes the process and phases of the design-build method.

 Project Planning: Establish the functional and operational requirements of the audio visual system(s)

 Schematic Design: Develop initial design specifications and preliminary cost estimates

 Design Development: Develop floor plans, elevations, sections, typical details, preliminary schedules, and updated cost estimates for construction and installation